Just Harvest needs you to volunteer this coming tax season: January through mid-April!

 - All volunteers must complete the IRS Tax Certification exam and training.

-- All new volunteers must have a background check (including returning volunteers who were new during the 2019 or 2020 tax seasons).
+- All new volunteers must have a background check.

 - All volunteers must be computer proficient.